DarkArshyn/Windows11Lite/README.md

 ### Customization

-With registry manipulation, I have customize some parts of Windows like restore old context menu or enable folders by default on Start Menu.
+With registry manipulation, I have customized some parts of Windows like restore old context menu or enable folders by default on Start Menu.
 You can see it in the "**Registry : Customization**" section.

 ## What's next ?